A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 This guide, How To Design Your Law Firm Website To Win New Clients, will now look at the various steps you should consider in order to redesign your law firm website and turn it into a business development tool generating leads and delivering a return on your marketing investment.

-The very fact you are reading this guide would suggest you are interested in finding out more about turning your website into a client generating machine - this is a great first step and one which has already put you ahead of the curve.
-Take the time to read through this guide and consider your options and you will be well on track to making your law firm website a success.
+The very fact you are reading this guide would suggest you are interested in finding out more about turning your website into a client generating machine such as this - this is a great first step and one which has already put you ahead of the curve.
+Take the time to read through this guide and consider your options and you will soon be well on track to making your law firm website a success.

 To get going, let’s think through the following questions: